 According to Hutchinson, the pecan nut casebearer is considered the most destructive pecan insect.
 After the pecan trees come into bearing, they should be sprayed annually to control this insect.
 Spray the trees thoroughly with three pounds of 50 percent wettable DDT powder and six to eight pounds of wettable sulphur to 100 gallons of water.
-From Victoria to central Texas, the application should be made between April of the Architects.
-One set of 20 and May 15 and from central such documents may be obtained Texas on north from May 5 to upon deposit of Fifteen (\$15.00) May 20.
-Hutchinson says each limb from bottom to top must be thoroughly wet with the spray and this can best be done in good condition within three with a good power sprayer.
+From Victoria to central Texas, the application should be made between April Texas on north from May 5 to May 20.
+Hutchinson says each be thoroughly wet with the spray and this can best be done with a good power sprayer.

-show up on your pecan trees and reproduction of the set will be he suggests that you check with your local county agent for positive identification and control measures.
+show up on your pecan trees and he suggests that you check with your local county agent for positive identification and control measures.